Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 9. Occupational Safety and Health of the eye.

-Eye safety should be of top priority irrespective of whether one is working in a computer or a physical setting.
+Eye safety should be the top priority irrespective of whether you are working in a computer or a physical setting.

 At Home:

-• Be careful on the use of cleaning sprays or cleaning chemicals.
+• Be careful during the use of cleaning sprays or cleaning chemicals.

-• Be sure that it is well lit to read or sew.
+• Be sure that it is prominent to read or sew.

 • Do not leave sharp objects and toys around children.